Muskan753951/Gallery_project/README.md

-Image Gallery Web Application
+📸 Image Gallery Web Application

 A responsive and dynamic image gallery built using React.js and Tailwind CSS.
 The application fetches images from the Unsplash API and provides smooth navigation with optimized performance.

-Features
+🚀 Features

-Dynamic image fetching using Unsplash API
+✔ Dynamic image fetching using Unsplash API

-Lazy loading for performance optimization
+✔ Lazy loading for performance optimization

-Previous and Next navigation functionality
+✔ Previous and Next navigation

-External redirection to Unsplash on image click
+✔ Clickable images redirecting to Unsplash

-Fully responsive design
+✔ Fully responsive design

-Clean and reusable component structure
+✔ Reusable component-based architecture

-Tech Stack
+🛠 Tech Stack

 React.js